charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 Maya looks at the laptop.
 Then she looks at the concrete floor of the alleyway.

-She thinks of Marcus.
-The smell of his skin.
-The way his hands felt—rough, scarred, real.
-She thinks of the community garden.
-The mud under her fingernails.
+She thinks of the joyride.
+The smell of Marcus’s skin.
+The way the desert looked at sunset—rough, scarred, real.
+She thinks of the community garden she never planted.
+The mud she never felt under her fingernails.

 She raises the laptop over her head.